 4. Highland Park 12 Year Scotch Whisky

 Inspired by, of all things, the Vikings, Highland Park (as seen in the Nordic detailing present in the bottle’s design) 12 Year boasts a great balance between malty notes and floral smokiness.
 The latter is present due to the use of Orcadian peat, which is an organic material that’s found when plants decay.
-While it’s great to taste on its own, the fact that’s its 80 proof actually makes great to pair in scotch-based cocktails, if that’s your bag.
+While it’s great to taste on its own, the fact that it’s 80 proof actually makes it great to pair in scotch-based cocktails, if that’s your bag.

 5. Bruichladdich Scotch Whisky

 All scotch whisky seemingly has a deep and long history behind it, but Bruichladdich puts that history to use, literally.
 The brand’s scotches are produced on original Victorian-era machinery in order to stay true to what’s worked well all this time.
 An unpeated scotch, there are strong floral tasting notes, while still remaining dense and complex with each sip.

 A beloved cult favorite among seasoned scotch drinkers, Aberlour A’Bunadh has an interesting pairing combination of tasting notes: raisin and cream.
 The heavier single malt is instantly flavorful, strong in proof, and inherently drinkable — all while retaining a distinctive and unique taste.